Tiffinger-Thiel-GmbH/atwhy/README.md

 # README

-## What is CrazyDoc
+## What is @Why

-CrazyDoc can be used to generate a documentation out of comments in the code.
+@Why can be used to generate a documentation out of comments in the code.
 That way you can for example describe all available options in the same file
 where they are coded.
 A developer therefore doesn't have to know exactly where
 the information has to be documented because it is just in the same file.